-- Cross-checking the published meetings of Ministers and Permanent Secretaries against the information in the Register. - Considering and, where appropriate, investigating information in the media or from third parties about alleged non-compliance. - Initiating enquiries where there are doubts about the consistency or accuracy of information. - Issuing formal Information Notices where the voluntary provision of information is inadequate.
+- Cross-checking the published meetings of Ministers and Permanent Secretaries against the information in the Register. - Considering and, where appropriate, investigating information in the media or from third parties about alleged non-compliance. - Initiating enquiries where there are doubts about the consistency or accuracy of information. - Requesting further information regarding repeated nil returns. - Issuing formal Information Notices where the voluntary provision of information is inadequate.